TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 df_consumers.index = 1:size(df_consumers, 1) # overwrites existing index
 ```

 Now we can filter this DataFrame.
+Note that the names in the stored dataframes are defined as Symbol.

 ```@example solution
-a = "Asgard_E_demand"
+a = :Asgard_E_demand
 df = filter(
     row -> row.asset == a && row.rp == rp,
     df_consumers,